zxkevinxz/ai-hero/examples/ai-engineer-roadmap/02.5-evals/article.md

 In AI systems, no change is small.
 Their attention and transformation mechanisms are inscrutable.
 Whether the butterfly "flaps" or "Flaps" its wings may change the output.
 To put it mildly, building robust systems with them requires care.

-## "Vibes-only" Is A Killer
+## Manual QA Is Not Enough

 It's easy to get an impressive AI demo working quickly.
-You try a prompt.
-You add some exemplars of your desired output.
-You pull in some chain-of-thought.
-It clicks, and your system starts working.
-You've produced a tool of genuine value.

-Time to get it into production.
-QA takes a hatchet to your system, and finds several bugs.
-You push a commit to fix the bugs.
-But the bugfix produces other bugs.
-Each commit seems to make the system worse.

-Perhaps the problem is the model.
-You switch from GPT-4o to Claude.
-Your output improves.
-The vibes are good.
-But new bugs appear.
-Perhaps the system makes its way into production.
-6 months down the line, the app becomes unusably buggy.
-The underlying model changed, and you didn't know until your users told you.
+But getting that AI system to production is not easy.

+Specifically, it's hard to know whether the things you're changing about your app are getting better or worse.
+You make a change, try a few favourite prompts and see if it "feels" better.
+But this is a dangerous way to work.

 A "Manual QA-only" approach in deterministic software is usually doable.
 You say "I added a new page" and the QA team can rigorously test the new page, and smoke test the previous pages.

 But in probabilistic systems, it is a killer.
-When any change can affect the entire system, how do you make progress?
+When any change can affect the entire system, you need a way to know if your system is getting better or worse.

+This is especially true for large changes, like which model you use, or the design of your prompt.

 ## Evals